Elixify/balooProxyExtended/README.md

 ## Differences from original
 - **Stealth mode:** Hides all references of "balooProxy" from clients.
 Configurable
 - **Daemon mode:** Disables monitor (console) output.
 This pegged one cpu at 100% when run as service.
 Use `-d` flag to enable.
+- **IP Whitelist:** Even tho balooproxy has firewall rules they only run after some initial rate limiting checks.
+This fork reads an `ipwhitelist.conf` file and **completely** whitelists those ips.
+- **HTML Templates:** HTML Templates are present in original balooProxy but are not used.
+This proxy actually loads them making editing the page easier.
+- **X-Forwarded-For:** Sends this header to the backend
 - **Removed HTTP 5xx "Intermission":** By default balooProxy shows its own error page instead of the backend's.
 This just forwards the backend's error page
 - **Removed Version Check:** By default the proxy runs a version check to github, prompts you to update if needed and runs a timeout.
 It also shuts the program down in case the check fails.
 Since I'm running this as a Daemon the check has been removed to improve reliability.
-- **X-Forwarded-For:** Sends this header to the backend
 - **Load fingerprints Locally:** Loads tls fingerprints locally instead of querying github.
 This has been done as a matter of reliability and security.
-- **IP Whitelist:** Even tho balooproxy has firewall rules they only run after some initial rate limiting checks.
-This fork reads an `ipwhitelist.conf` file and **completely** whitelists those ips.
+- **Expiring Captcha Images:** Originally the Captcha image, once generated, refreshes only every hour with the secret token.
+Here we refresh the image every minute to give users that couldn't read it another chance.
+Token still refreshes every hour

 ## Examples